shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endcode %}

-We registered the preview now we only have to do the template and some styles.
-So we create a new file `sw-cms-el-preview-cms-button.html.twig`.
+We registered the preview.
+Now we only have to do the template and some styles.
+So we create a new file, `sw-cms-el-preview-cms-button.html.twig`.

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/preview/sw-cms-el-preview-cms-button.html.twig" %}
 {% raw %}